EBIvariation/eva-sub-cli/docs/common_metadata_errors.md

 **Description**

 This error is due to a difference in reporting geographical location and collection date between NCBI BioSamples and ENA BioSamples.
-NCBI BioSamples use geo_loc_name, collection_date whereas ENA uses geographic location (country and/or sea), collection date.
+NCBI BioSamples uses property names "geo_loc_name" and "collection_date", whereas ENA uses "geographic location (country and/or sea)" and "collection date".
 EVA validates BioSamples against ENA's definition, which makes reusing NCBI BioSamples in a submission to EVA difficult to automate at the moment.

 **Resolution**